Downloadable resources below are in the PDF format.

 Accepted participants will be notified by April 30th.

-Join educators and researchers from the ACE Basin National Estuarine Research Reserve, South Carolina Sea Grant Consortium, National Oceanic and Atmospheric Administration, and Clemson Extension for this exciting and educational workshop!
+Join educators and researchers from the ACE Basin National Estuarine Research Reserve, South Carolina Sea Grant Consortium, and NOAA Planet Stewards for this exciting and educational workshop!

 Using South Carolina estuaries as our classroom, join us as we: